chai-py/cpnt201-lab-3/README.md

 6. Vancouver Island
 7. Montreal in Quebec
 8. Royal Ontario Museum
-9. ontario is a province
+9. ontario is a province in canada
+10.
 ## Foods in Canada

 [poutine](https://canadianfoodfocus.org/in-your-kitchen/classic-canadian-dishes/)